Creating a Discord HTTP Slash Command Bot with Fastify

 javascript

 Now that we have our handler finished, it's time to register our commands with Discord!
-We'll create a special register
+We'll create a special register script here that we'll call manually.
+We'll import our command definitions from server.js and then make a PUT request to the commands API with them.

 Running it should successfully register the commands:

-$npm run register
+npm run register

 If you boot up your server, you should see the slash commands in your guild!
 Go ahead and try them out - everything should work!